-- Title - Introduction: Problem statement, research questions

-- State of the art: Discussion of relevant scientific literature - Methods - Results: Including a map of each go-along interview, showcasing relevant quotes and researcher-generated photos.
+- Title - Introduction: Problem statement, research questions - State of the art: Discussion of relevant scientific literature - Methods: Including coding/category scheme used for data analysis. - Results: Including a map of each go-along interview, showcasing relevant quotes and researcher-generated photos.
 Quotes may also be used in the text to illustrate the most important themes. - Discussion and conclusion - Bibliography - Annex: Interview guideline.
 Transcribed interview text (most relevant parts of each interview, min.
 15 minutes per interview.
 Please include timestamps).
-Coding/category scheme used for analysis.
 All pictures taken during the interviews.
-Other relevant data.
+Other relevant data. - AI (such as ChatGPT) may be used for language editing only.
+The tool(s) and prompt(s) used must be declared at the end of the file.